-I have never understood why or how all of my thinking is in black and white terms, but have come to learn that many individuals with developmental disability think this way.
-It’s how we cope.
+I have never understood why or how all of my thinking is black and white, but have come to learn that many individuals with developmental disability think this way.

 Grey areas make me irritable because the answers I need aren’t always there straight away.
-I do better with small issues and scenarios that have a clear ending in sight.
-Black and white scenarios are predictable, their answers are clear and therefore my thought process is too.
+I do better with small issues and scenarios that are clear.
+Black and white scenarios are predictable, their answers are clear and therefore my thought process is clear also.

-Sadly, following this thought pattern often means there are no exceptions to the way I think and the rules apply to everyone I come into contact with.
-My routine is familiar and I thrive that way, but I understand how it can be frustrating for others.
+Following this thought pattern means there are no exceptions to the way I think and the rules apply to everyone I come into contact with.
+My routine has to be familiar, but I understand how it can be frustrating for others.

-Although I work well in my routine with what I deal with, it sadly doesn’t fit in with how others work and that can be a big problem.
+Although I work well in my routine, it doesn’t fit in with how others work and that can be a big problem.